 "So MySpace had almost a third of their staff monitoring the pictures that got uploaded for pornography.
 We hardly ever have any pornography uploaded.
 The reason is [....] on Facebook."

-"And I think that that's a really simple social solution to a possibly complex technical issue"
+"And I think that's a really simple social solution to a possibly complex technical issue"

-What is the reason/What is FB a solution to?
+What was FB a solution to?

 Anonymity!